sts/smailr/README.md

-# Smailr - A Virtual Mail Hosting Management CLI (BETA)
+# Smailr - A Virtual Mail Hosting Management CLI (ALPHA)

-Smailr is a small CLI application, which lets you manage a typical Exim / Dovecot stack.
+Smailr is a small CLI application, which lets you manage the database for a typical Exim/Dovecot stack.

-I personally dont really like installing a webserver and mysql for my personal mailserver, and I dont need advanced features of vexim
+Configuration files are provided within the contrib directory, so you should be able to get everything up and running within a couple of minutes.

-This is still in development.
+Please note, Smailr is still in development!

 ## Installation